How to Develop a Backup and Recovery Plan for Your Small Business

 From a young age, we are taught to be prepared - for tests, interviews, weather and any potential mishaps that may occur.
 For small businesses, it's especially important to be ready in the event of a natural disaster, a cyberattack or a hardware malfunction.
 However, the American Sustainable Business Council found that approximately 57 percent of these organizations have no recovery plan, and at least 25 percent close permanently due to a disaster.

 You shouldn't have to contend with these odds.
-Instead, follow these tips to develop an effective backup and recovery plan:
+Instead, follow these tips to develop an effective backup recovery plan:

 1. Address vulnerabilities